JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Notre_Aventure_2.md

 By presenting to us the origin, history and destiny of all reality, The Urantia Book thus offers our understanding a much higher perspective than institutional religions can do, of our relationship with our Universal Father, of the cosmic organization, of the administration of the universe and of our eternal spiritual career.
 So, is it not desirable to seek to understand the universal purpose of our Father in order to better integrate ourselves into it?
 If we wish with all our hearts to do his will, then we must know it better; if we wish to become perfect in our sphere as he himself is perfect in his, then we must establish better relations with him because it is he who reveals himself to us through the revelations of the epochal periods as well as through his divine fragment which inhabits us.
 It is true that the human mind balks at effort and discipline but I think that the game is worth the candle,

 > “_Some persons are too busy to grow and are therefore in grave danger of spiritual fixation.
 Provision must be made for growth of meanings at differing ages, in successive cultures, and in the passing stages of advancing civilization.
-The chief inhibitors of growth are prejudice and ignorance._” ([[UB 100:1.2](/en/The_Urantia_Book/100#p1_2))
+The chief inhibitors of growth are prejudice and ignorance._” (<a id="a59_300"></a>[[UB 100:1.2](/en/The_Urantia_Book/100#p1_2))

 For my part, the daily, in-depth study of the revelation has greatly enhanced the quality of my faith in its guidance, my appreciation of its unconditional love for me as well as for my fellow men, my understanding of its wise and immutable laws governing its universe, and of the high level of service which the superhuman brotherhood brings to the divine plan of ascension.

 The authors themselves encourage us to persevere:

 > “_The conceptual grasp of the Trinity association of Father, Son, and Spirit prepares the human mind for the further presentation of certain other threefold relationships.
-Theological reason may be fully satisfied by the concept of the Paradise Trinity, but philosophical and cosmological reason demand the recognition of the other triune associations of the First Source and Center, those triunities in which the Infinite functions in various non-Father capacities of universal manifestation—the relationships of the God of force, energy, power, causation, reaction, potentiality, actuality, gravity, tension, pattern, principle, and unity._” ([UB 104:2.6](/en/The_Urantia_Book/104#p2_6))
+Theological reason may be fully satisfied by the concept of the Paradise Trinity, but philosophical and cosmological reason demand the recognition of the other triune associations of the First Source and Center, those triunities in which the Infinite functions in various non-Father capacities of universal manifestation—the relationships of the God of force, energy, power, causation, reaction, potentiality, actuality, gravity, tension, pattern, principle, and unity._” (<a id="a65_647"></a>[UB 104:2.6](/en/The_Urantia_Book/104#p2_6))

 > “_Mortal man is passing through a great age of expanding horizons and enlarging concepts on Urantia, and his cosmic philosophy must accelerate in evolution to keep pace with the expansion of the intellectual arena of human thought.
 As the cosmic consciousness of mortal man expands, he perceives the interrelatedness of all that he finds in his material science, intellectual philosophy, and spiritual insight.
 Still, with all this belief in the unity of the cosmos, man perceives the diversity of all existence.
 In spite of all concepts concerning the immutability of Deity, man perceives that he lives in a universe of constant change and experiential growth.
-Regardless of the realization of the survival of spiritual values, man has ever to reckon with the mathematics and premathematics of force, energy, and power._” ([[UB 104:3.2](/en/The_Urantia_Book/104#p3_2))
+Regardless of the realization of the survival of spiritual values, man has ever to reckon with the mathematics and premathematics of force, energy, and power._” (<a id="a67_826"></a>[[UB 104:3.2](/en/The_Urantia_Book/104#p3_2))

 > “_IT IS not enough that the ascending mortal should know something of the relations of Deity to the genesis and manifestations of cosmic reality; he should also comprehend something of the relationships existing between himself and the numerous levels of existential and experiential realities, of potential and actual realities.
-Man’s terrestrial orientation, his cosmic insight, and his spiritual directionization are all enhanced by a better comprehension of universe realities and their techniques of interassociation, integration, and unification._” ([[UB 106:0.1](/en/The_Urantia_Book/106#p0_1))
+Man’s terrestrial orientation, his cosmic insight, and his spiritual directionization are all enhanced by a better comprehension of universe realities and their techniques of interassociation, integration, and unification._” (<a id="a69_558"></a>[[UB 106:0.1](/en/The_Urantia_Book/106#p0_1))

 So, let’s arm ourselves with courage and go into a little more detail.